 Playing with no cash?

 EZY play.
 A definite step into a modern world without cash is that of the EZY Card.
-You transfer your own money on to your easy card (or your premiere Rewards Card) and play with that, no coins, no notes, just a swipe and you are done.
+You transfer your own money on your easy card (or your premiere Rewards Card) and play with that, no coins, no notes, just a swipe and you are done.
 Hassle free and easy.
 Also incredibly secure as each card has its own private pin number.
-You needn’t cash out when you move from one machine to another, when you remove your card credits are automatically transferred to you.
+You needn’t cash out when you move from one machine to another when you remove your card credits are automatically transferred to you.
 You don’t have to wait for a jackpot to pay out.
 You can take your EZY Card straight to the cashier for a payout whenever you wish.
 Along with Adelaide Casino’s Premiere Rewards loyalty system, which gains you access to heaps of perks and rewards and VIP treatment in the Casino, the EZY card, is the best possible way to play in this day and age of gambling in Australia.

 With many options to find some grub (Aussie slang for ‘food’), you can head to Café Junction or Oasis Outdoor Bar to grab a casual bite to eat.
 If you are even hungrier you can partake in the Fortuna Buffet and fill your plates high, and if you find yourself hungry at 3.00 in the morning, head to the new Barossa Café who are open 24 hours!